status-im/nimbus-eth1/fluffy/tools/utp_testing/README.md

 ## Prerequisities

-- Machine with docker installed
+- Machine with Docker installed

 - nimbus-eth1 set-up to run `make utp_test`

 ## How it works

-Test setup uses docker compose to start 3 docker containers:
+Test setup uses Docker Compose to start 3 Docker containers:
-- client - which is instance of uTP test app
+- uTP client - which is an instance of the `utp_test_app`
-- server - which is instance of uTP test app
+- uTP server - which is an instance of the `utp_test_app`
-- sim - which is instance with ns3 network simulator with several pre-compiled scenarios
+- sim - which is an instance of the ns3 network simulator with several pre-compiled scenarios

-The networking is setup in such way that network traffic is routed from client to server and server to client thorugh sim which decideds what to do with flowing packets
+The networking is set up in such way that network traffic is routed from client to server and server to client through the simulator.
+The simulator decides what to do with packets passing through based on the selected scneario.

 Explanation from [quic-network-simulator](https://github.com/marten-seemann/quic-network-simulator):